ga4gh/vrs/docs/source/terms_and_model.rst

 **Implementation guidance**

-* All identifiers in VR-Spec MUST be a valid |curie|, regardless of whether the identifier refers to GA4GH VR objects or external data.
+* All identifiers in VRS MUST be a valid |curie|, regardless of whether the identifier refers to GA4GH VR objects or external data.
 * For GA4GH VR Objects, this specification RECOMMENDS using globally unique :ref:`computed-identifiers` for use within *and* between